Research Interests

 - Machine Learning: Developing predictive models for cognitive state classification using ensemble methods (XGBoost), feature engineering, and cross-validation techniques.

-- Computational Modeling: Applying models like the Drift-Diffusion Model (DDM) to deconstruct decision-making processes.
+- Computational Modeling: Applying models like the Drift-Diffusion Model (DDM) to deconstruct decision-making processes, with ongoing work on linking DDM parameters to pupillometric dynamics to provide mechanistic insights into cognitive effort and arousal.

 - Neuroimaging: Analyzing Diffusion MRI data to investigate white matter integrity and its relationship to behavior (FSL, QSIPrep).